 - 1 scoop chocolate protein powder (optional)

-This post contains affiliate links and I may make little bit of money if you click on and purchase the products that are linked.
+This post may contains affiliate links and I may make little bit of money if you click on and purchase the products that are linked.
 It doesn’t cost you any extra money.
 The compensation helps with expenses to keep ETG up and running.
-I appreciate your support!
+I truly appreciate your support!